Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 You may need a manuscript assessment if . . .

-• you’ve already written some or all of your manuscript, and you want the guidance of a seasoned editor.
+• You’ve already written some or all of your manuscript, and you want the guidance of a seasoned editor.

-• you need insight on how to revise and self-edit your draft so it will better appeal to your target audience and/or to agents and editors.
+• You need insight on how to revise and self-edit your draft so it will better appeal to your target audience and/or to agents and editors.

-• you’ve had others read your book (maybe even other editors) and you’re getting surprising or conflicting feedback.
+• You’ve had others read your book (maybe even other editors) and you’re getting surprising or conflicting feedback.

-• you’re concerned about your book’s organization, flow, pacing, or how well you keep the reader’s attention.
+• You’re concerned about your book’s organization, flow, pacing, or how well you keep the reader’s attention.

-• this is your first book.
+• This is your first book.

 Are manuscript assessments worth it?